KevCui/slido-cli/README.md

 ### To be, or not to be Evil? :performing_arts:

 Slido doesn't limit ID address for generating user token.
 Technically, it's possible to get as many tokens as possible on one machine.
 And 1 token means 1 vote.
 Therefore, this makes vote-result-manipulation easier.
 The workflow is described as below.
+Free feel to write a script and put all these steps together.

 #### Generate tokens